 14 October 2014 by Anna Staford

-Autumn is a beautiful season in the UK and there several fun ways to spend all of this season’s weekends, beginning with a walk in a park.
+Autumn is a beautiful season in the UK and there several fun ways to spend all of autumn weekends, beginning with a walk in a park.
 The scenic aspect of autumn may be seen in the leaves as they turn into majestic golden colours of yellow, red, and brown.

 Walking beckons people of all ages to take a walk and enjoy the most of what the outdoors have to offer.
 Kick some leaves around, feel the cool breeze that foreshadows winter, and see nature at its glorious shedding.

 Autumn brings excellent seasonal produce, with apples as one of harvest’s favourites.
 Eating is great in autumn, if only for the scrumptious apples in abundance.
 Taste ciders and parries, tour apple orchards, and observe the process of harvesting apples for a memorable weekend at Herefordshire’s Big Apple’s Harvestime.
 The event also features traditional apple cider making and tutored apple cider tasting.

 The annual Ludlow Marches Food and Drink Festival happens in autumn in Ludlow, Shropshire and features more than 100 small to medium producers of food and beverages from the Marches.
 Other weekend events include trails of the renowned Ludlow Sausage and the Ale and Festival Loaf Trails.
 Food preparations as well as food and wine tastings are only some of the popular activities offered at the event held inside and outside Ludlow Castle.

 Celebrate the annual Dylan Thomas Festival in Swansea, Wales where his poetry is read at his old haunt at The Uplands Tavern.
 Workshops on studies of Thomas’ works are conducted and special guests – Thomas’ friends and contemporaries -- are invited to showcase their talents in multi-arts demonstrations as influenced by Thomas.